homiedopie/beberlei.de/2012/08/11/oop_business_applications__trying_to_escape_the_mess.rst

 My Personal List of Annoyances
 ------------------------------

-This blog post is not about blaming customers (the usual suspect), its about finding the problems in usual OOP code of business systems from my experience with PHP projects.
-To keep things short, I will list my *personal* list of annoyances in business projects in no particular order.
+This blog post is not about blaming customers (as the usual suspect), its about finding the problems in usual OOP code of business systems from my experience with PHP projects.
+To keep things short, I will list my *personal* list of techincal annoyances in business projects in no particular order.
 These are highly subjective points.

 - Getter/Setter Madness of Objects that are used to store data into databases.
 Leading to huge objects that are essentially just meaningless